codelibs/elasticsearch-auth/README.md

 If you want yoru own authentication system, such as LDAP, you can create your Authenticator class.

 IndexAuthenticator is a default implementation for managing users.
-The authenticator name is index.
+The authenticator name is 'index'.
 The user information contains a password and roles.

 ### Create User